microsoft/vs-threading/doc/cookbook_vs.md

 Cookbook for Visual Studio
 ==========================

-Important for CPS users: If you're in CPS or a CPS extension, please replace all references to `ThreadHelper.JoinableTaskFactory` with `this.ThreadHandling.AsyncPump`, where `this.ThreadHandling` is an `[Import] IThreadHandling`.
+Important for CPS extension authors and clients: please replace all references to `ThreadHelper.JoinableTaskFactory` with `this.ThreadHandling.AsyncPump`, where `this.ThreadHandling` is an `[Import] IThreadHandling`.